-- Be duly organized, in existence, and in good standing at least six months before entering into a fiscal agreement with a BSCC grantee; - Non-governmental organizations (NGO) that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the six-month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the effective date of the BSCC grantee and NGO fiscal agreement. - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, if required by the applicable local jurisdiction; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address.
+- Have been duly organized, in existence, and in good standing for at least three (3) years prior to the effective date of its fiscal agreement with the BSCC or with the Proposition 47 grantee; - Non-governmental entities that have recently reorganized or have merged with other qualified non-governmental entities that were in existence prior to the three (3) year date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State prior to the start date of the grant agreement with the BSCC or the start date of the grantee subcontractor fiscal agreement; - Be registered with the California Secretary of State's Office, if applicable; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have a valid business license, if applicable; - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address within California.
+(An agent for service of process with a California address is insufficient.)

-Non-Governmental Organizations (NGOs) include: community-based organizations (CBOs), faith-based organizations (FBOs), non-profit organizations/501(c)(3)s, evaluators (except government institutions such as universities), grant management companies and any other non-governmental agency or individual.
+Non-Governmental Organizations (NGOs) include: community-based organizations (CBOs), faith-based organizations (FBOs), non-profit organizations/501(c)(3)s, for profit service providers, evaluators (except government institutions such as universities), grant management companies and any other non-governmental agency or individual.
 Note: These criteria do not apply to government organizations (e.g. counties, cities, school districts, etc.).